 Advanced features like podcast hosting and the capacity to directly publish to Apple News are also impressive.

 Squarespace also offers connections to services like Bandsintown, SoundCloud, Amazon, OpenTable, and others.

-Thanks to its enormous selection of adaptable plugins, WordPress is the more powerful of the two, but Squarespace is a fantastic alternative for those looking for a simpler-to-manage solution.
-So far, we're at 3:2 for Squarespace.
+Winner: Thanks to its enormous selection of adaptable plugins, WordPress is the more powerful of the two and has to win this round.
+Squarespace is a decent alternative for those looking for a simpler-to-manage solution though.

 Once more, Squarespace comes pre-loaded with a very useful, effective, and straightforward online shopping platform for your website.

-To build an online store and add products to it, you can quickly insert a product page into your website.
+To build an online store and add products you can quickly insert a product page into your website.